Swiss see tough winter tourism season over strong franc

 BAK Basel predicted overnight stays in hotels by foreigners will fall 1.8 percent this winter, having already slipped in the summer and last winter.

-However, the forecast produced for the Swiss Secretariat for Economics SECO.L forecasts that overnight stays by Swiss people will creep up 0.2 percent this winter.
+However, the forecast produced for the Swiss Secretariat for Economics (SECO) forecasts that overnight stays by Swiss people will creep up 0.2 percent this winter.

 Since the financial crisis erupted in 2008, Switzerland’s mountain regions have suffered a 14 percent fall in overnight hotel stays.
 Visits by European tourists, such as from Germany or the Netherlands, have fallen particularly sharply.